Grawnya/south-kerry-greenway/README.md

 &nbsp;

 # Wireframes
-[Balsamic](https://balsamiq.com/wireframes/ "Balsamic") was used to create the conception for the website appearance and flow.
+[Balsamiq](https://balsamiq.com/wireframes/ "Balsamiq") was used to create the conception for the website appearance and flow.
 I initially created a mobile version in-line with my mobile-first approach and then followed with a medium and large screen version.
 Mobile-first websites are often scrollable as the UX is poor if new tabs and sites are constantly opening.
 Therefore, a nav bar and links to each section in the footer aid navigation on the website.

 Basic wireframes can be found below: